hyprwm/hyprland-wiki/pages/Nix/Cachix.md

-Hyprland often needs dependencies which aren't yet cached in `cache.nixos.org`.
+Hyprland is not build by Hydra and cached in `cache.nixos.org`, like the rest of the Nixpkgs packages.

-Instead of requiring you to build those dependencies (which may include `mesa`, `ffmpeg`, etc), we provide a Cachix cache that you can add to your Nix substituters.
+Instead of requiring you to build Hyprland (and its dependencies, which may include `mesa`, `ffmpeg`, etc), we provide a Cachix cache that you can add to your Nix configuration.

 The [Hyprland Cachix](https://app.cachix.org/cache/hyprland) exists to cache the `hyprland` packages and any dependencies not found in `cache.nixos.org`.